What Are Innovative Revenue Models

-Samantha: I started this work really early on when I used to do a lot of business valuation work.
+I started this work really early on when I used to do a lot of business valuation work.
 The biggest thing that would hit a valuation faster than anything is owner alliance, and most businesses up to the $10 million mark have a massive owner alliance issue.
 Now, that issue does hit you on the valuation.

 If you’ve got somebody who the business is relying on, not just from a technical point of view but also from their mind they’re not sharing, the valuation goes.
 What is interesting as you look forward now is those people are burning out.
 They’re dying early.
 It’s a health issue as well, and you’ve got to think why.

-Samantha: Going back to your example, if you want to be a control freak—and that's okay—and you want to build a small business that makes lots of money, you can do that, too.
+If you want to be a control freak—and that’s okay—and you want to build a small business that makes lots of money, you can do that, too.
 The model of your business just needs to be built on what you want.
 So if you want control—although there is no such thing as control—or if you want that or you want the perception of it, build a model that suits you.

 This is the problem.
 We should have these big growth businesses.
 We should have a model.
 We should have an online model or whatever model.
 Don’t get too stuck on that.
 Ask: What do I need?
 How can I explore that and find that?

 If you want a business that’s small where you control all aspects of it, you can still make quite a good coin out of that.
 It’s just that your systems and processes and everything will need to be worked on.